Poland

 Topics of focus for tax authorities

-In recent years we observe that the most inspections concern VAT - frauds and validity of the VAT refund (around 60%).
-This is undoubtedly related to the introduction of the Standard Audit File (JPK), submitted by all VAT payers.
-The focus of the tax audit authorities is also on transactions between related parties (transfer pricing issues) and tax restructuring.
+In recent years we observe that the most inspections concern VAT, regarding frauds and validity of the VAT refund.
+The focus of the tax audit authorities is also directed on transactions between related parties (transfer pricing issues), WHTs, as well as new discounts and preferences in CIT.
+Also, the focus remains on tax schemes (MDR) and PIT (concerning selfemployment scheme).

 Binding rulings and APAs

-General binding rulings are issued by the MoF in order to ensure the uniform application of tax law by tax authorities.
+General binding rulings are issued by the Ministry of Finance (MoF) in order to ensure the uniform application of tax law by tax authorities.

 Individual binding rulings are issued at a taxpayer’s request in individual cases.
 A ruling should be provided in three months and is subject to the payment of a fee (immaterial amount).
 If no decision is taken within the deadline established, there is a tacit approval of the taxpayer's understanding of the tax matter.

-The individual tax ruling provides protection only to the entity which requested the ruling.
-However, if the same factual state or future event applies to two or more taxpayers (eg, parties to the same transaction), they may submit a joint application for an individual tax ruling.
+The individual tax ruling provides protection only to the entity that requested the ruling.
+However, if the same factual state or future event applies to two or more taxpayers (e.g. parties to the same transaction), they may submit a joint application for an individual tax ruling.

-The ruling is not binding for the tax authorities (eg, tax offices and fiscal control offices) from the formal point of view.
-Nevertheless, according to the law, compliance with the interpretation should not lead to any harm to the taxpayer, ie, if the taxpayer follows the ruling, he should not be obliged to pay any penalty interest or be subject to fiscal-penal responsibility even if the tax authorities do not agree with the ruling in their proceedings.
+The ruling is not binding for the tax authorities (e.g. tax offices and fiscal control offices) from the formal point of view.
+Nevertheless, according to the law, compliance with the interpretation should not lead to any harm to the taxpayer (i.e. if the taxpayer follows the ruling, they should not be required to pay any penalty interest or be subject to fiscal-penal responsibility even if the tax authorities do not agree with the ruling in their proceedings).

-Entities performing related party transactions may also apply to the Head of NRA for Advance Pricing Agreements (APAs) available under certain condition.
+Entities performing related-party transactions may also apply to the Head of NFA for APAs available under certain conditions (for more details, see Transfer pricing in the Group taxation section).

 The entrepreneur being a party to the cooperation agreement will have the opportunity to discuss with the Head of the National Fiscal Administration important issues related to the tax settlements.
 Such arrangements may concern, among others: